-Course: Chemistry 101, General Chemistry A, 3 Credits: Lecture and discussion grade of C- or better.
+Course: Chemistry 101, General Chemistry A, 3 Credits: Lecture and discussion Prerequisites: A satisfactory performance on the Loyola math diagnostic test, completion of Math 117 with a grade of Cor better, or the equivalent.
 A student missing a prerequisite may be withdrawn at any time.

-Prerequisites: A satisfactory performance on the Loyola math diagnostic test, or completion of Math 117 with a signed in to join a class Zoom meeting

-Time Zone: This syllabus lists dates/times using Chicago local time (U.S. Central Time Zone)

-Online classes via Zoom: login to Sakai to access the Zoom tool within our course site, you must be 'authenticated' or

-Lectures: TuTh 3:00-4:15 pm (Section 101-001)

-Discussions: You must attend the section for which you registered: Wed 10:50am (002), 12:10pm (003)

-Instructor: Dr. Sandra Helquist (Ph.D.)
+Time Zone: This syllabus lists dates/times using Chicago local time (U.S. Central Time Zone) Online classes via Zoom: login to Sakai to access the Zoom tool within our course site, must be authenticated to join In-person classes: Lectures are scheduled for Flanner Auditorium/133, Discussions in Flanner 007, starting Jan.
+31st Lectures: MWF 8:15 - 9:05 am (Section 101-001) Discussions: Only attend the section for which you registered: Thurs 8:30am (002), 10:00am (003), 2:30pm (004) Dr. Sandra Helquist (Ph.D.), faculty office in Flanner 200-B (inside shared office suite) Instructor: